The most comprehensive FAQ's you will find about travel to Placencia, Belize!

 How much should I tip?

-Tipping is somewhat less here than in the states - tipping is about 10% at restaurants.
+Tipping is appreciated and is about the same as the US.
 It is always kind and appreciated to tip tour guides or for any extra service.

 How is the WiFi in Belize?